 It can be combined with sexual and hedonistic Eros and Ludus but will hardly accompany Pragma or Philia.
 Mania often manifests through anxiety, emotional instability, jealousy, and possessiveness.

-These days “mania,” and its derivation “manic” are used in the field of psychiatry to describe components of certain mental illnesses, as well as being used in less formal settings to define hyper obsession or fixation.
+These days, “mania” and its derivation “manic” are used in the field of psychiatry to describe components of certain mental illnesses, as well as being used in less formal settings to define hyper-obsession or fixation.

-Even though a slight obsession can be fairly common during the early stages of a relationship, in the long term, excess of Mania that is unbalanced by other forms of love can lead to dependency and even stalking or violence.
+Even though a slight obsession can be pretty common during the early stages of a relationship, in the long term, excess of Mania that is unbalanced by other forms of love can lead to dependency and even stalking or violence.

 7. Meraki: creative endeavors